LA to Vegas Adventure

 Is this trip right for me?

-That teamwork also extends to our optional food kitty of approximately USD 10 per day, run to cover the cost of meals.
-This kitty saves you worrying about stuff like where to get food or what exactly sales tax is, and actually helps keep your costs down.
-Instead of paying individually as you go, it means we can bulk purchase items and cook our own food – though there’s always the chance to use it for the occasional pizza night!
+That teamwork also extends to our optional food kitty of approximately USD 20 per day, run to cover the cost of meals.
 The kitty is optional and for your convenience, so if you've got specific dietary requirements you can opt out and purchase (and cook) your own food.

 Important information